Skip to main content

 ) -> Rule

 Create a rule that permits matching traffic.
-Parameters
+All filters are keyword-only.

 Returns